|||

 Up next MOOC Courses — week 1 & week 2 I’ve chosen this course because i wanted to cement all the fundamentals I’ve learned up until now and to understand what javascript does, how to MOOC Courses — week 4 This was my final week for Project management course.
 I also browsed through the rest of the lessons in Web development mooc trying to get at least

-Latest posts Thinking about new car Reflexe studia a pátého semestru Čtvrtý semestr pryč - reflexe Třetí semi- 💾 semestr pryč - reflexe MOOC: Outro MOOC Courses — week 4 MOOC Courses — week 3 MOOC Courses — week 1 & week 2 On-line courses to study this semester MOOC — what I find useful about this course Druhý 💾 semestr pryč - reflexe O mně První 💾semestr pryč Co mě přivedlo na KISK?
+Latest posts Reflexe studia a pátého semestru Čtvrtý semestr pryč - reflexe Třetí semi- 💾 semestr pryč - reflexe MOOC: Outro MOOC Courses — week 4 MOOC Courses — week 3 MOOC Courses — week 1 & week 2 On-line courses to study this semester MOOC — what I find useful about this course Druhý 💾 semestr pryč - reflexe O mně První 💾semestr pryč Co mě přivedlo na KISK?